This tutorial describes how to work with more advanced Vagrant features in PhpStorm.

 - Password: vagrant

-After we click OK, PhpStorm will connect to the Vagrant Box machine using SSH server and show us a terminal to work with.
+After we click OK, PhpStorm will connect to the Vagrant Box using SSH server and show us a terminal to work with.

 2.1.
 Add a path mapping